andifalk/quick-open-id-connect/README.md

 * Implement a resource server using authentication with JWT (JSON Web Tokens)
 * Login to Keycloak to get a JWT

+## Requirements

+* Installed Java 21 JDK
+* A Java IDE
+* Postman (if you are not using IntelliJ) to call a REST API and retrieve a JWT for authentication

 ## Setup

 First, let's install and configure Keycloak.